ArunM10/VMBQC/README.md

         return decimal_list
    ```

+   Before executing the above functions make sure that you have the necessary packages installed in your machine.

 ## Reproducting results
 The results from the paper can be found in the folder `/Results`.
 Each data file contains multiple datasets which need to be averaged over in order to reproduce the plots in the paper.